Global Mind Tests

 Quick answer

 Yes.
 Multitasking reduces sustained attention and increases variability in reaction time.
 Frequent distractions force your brain to reload context, which increases errors and slows performance.
+You can measure this with tasks that require rapid symbol recognition and mental processing, such as the Symbol Digit test, where you must remember symbol–number pairs, locate the correct value, and type the answer under time pressure.

 Why multitasking hurts focus